-These cute little Peppermint Cream Patties are a fun and delicious treat to add to your cookie trays this Christmas.
-The candies are easy to customize with different colored sprinkles and chocolate.
+These cute little Peppermint Patties are a fun and delicious treat to add to your cookie trays this Christmas.
+The homemade candy recipe is easy to customize with different colored sprinkles and chocolate.

 I'm seriously freezing right now, and it's only 57 degrees outside.
 Yes, I realize a lot of you have all kinds of snow and freezing temperatures and you are probably laughing at me.
 Your blood definitely thins once you get adjusted to warmer weather.
 Just last week we were sitting on the beach enjoying 80 degrees and sun, so yes, my body is freezing right now, even if it isn't that cold here.